 As a general rule, you want to avoid these 5 ingredients:

-- Bone meal made up of finely crushed animal bones that are hard to digest
+3. Bone meal is made up of finely crushed animal bones that are hard to digest.

 You have to pay attention, though.

-The ingredients we just listed are known for causing health issues in your dog.
-Primarily, food related allergies can usually be tracked back to one of them.
+The ingredients we just listed are known to cause health issues in your dog.
+Primarily, food-related allergies can usually be tracked back to one of them.

 You have to pay attention, though.

-The ingredients we just listed are known for causing health issues in your dog.
-Primarily, food related allergies can usually be tracked back to one of them.
+The ingredients we just listed are known to cause health issues in your dog.
+Primarily, food-related allergies can usually be tracked back to one of them.

 Feeding Guidelines For German Shepherds